marcov/tech-notes/docs/Lang-CXX/c-vs-cpp.md

 ### Zero Initialization

+In an initializer list, all members that are not initialized explicitly are empty-initialized (i.e., set to zero / NULL).

 **Empty initializer** list `{}` it's used for zero initialization of arrays.
 It is valid in C++ but not in C until C23: